Trisul (BSP:TRIS3) E10: R$0.66 (As of Mar. 2026)

 Trisul Business Description

-Trisul SA is a real estate service provider.
-The Company is engaged in real estate development, construction of properties for sale, subdivision of plots of land, and purchase and sale of properties, in addition to holding ownership interest in other companies as a shareholder.
+Trisul SA mainly operates as a real estate developer and builder in the Sao Paulo metropolitan area of Brazil, focusing on residential projects.
+It is engaged in real estate development, construction of properties for sale, subdivision of plots of land, and purchase and sale of properties, in addition to holding ownership interests in other companies as a shareholder.
+It operates in a single segment, real estate development.
+The majority of the company's revenue is generated from the sale of properties.